 We often follow the close advice of the Centers for Disease Control and Prevention (CDC), but in the case of tick disposal, we have a slight modification.
 After safely removing a tick, use packaging tape to tape it to an index card with the date on it.
 Hang on to the card for 6 months or so.
 If any symptoms should appear, you can have the tick identified and even tested for Lyme disease or other tick-borne diseases for faster diagnosing.
 Alternatively, you can place it in a dated sealed bag or bottle with a bit of rubbing alcohol.

-With the prevalence of Lyme Disease in the South Shore area and the dangers it can present, hanging on to your tick is a great way to assist your doctor or veterinarian in diagnosing illnesses.
+With the prevalence of Lyme Disease in Southeastern Massachusetts and the dangers it can present, hanging on to your tick is a great way to assist your doctor or veterinarian in diagnosing illnesses.

 Prevention is always the best method for avoiding ticks and tick-borne diseases.
 Mosquito Squad of Southeastern Mass offers tick control services which can eliminate 85-95% of the ticks in your yard.
 Call today.